Odd degree number fields with odd class number: Introduction

 when these fields are ordered by discriminant. \end{conj}

-The only verified cases of Conjecture \ref{conj:malle} are for $n = 3$, due to Bhargava \cite{manjulcountquartic}.
-The original proof involves associating quartic fields to index $2$ subgroups in the class groups of cubic fields, and then proving results on the density of quartic fields to conclude that the mean number of $2$-torsion elements in the class groups of totally real (respectively, complex) cubic fields ordered by discriminant is $3/2$ (resp.~$5/4$).
-A more direct proof is given by Bhargava and the third-named author \cite{BV3}, using the parametrization of $2$-torsion ideal classes of cubic fields (and cubic orders) by pairs of ternary quadratic forms due to Bhargava \cite[Thm.~4]{hcl2}.
-In this paper, we give theoretical evidence for Conjecture \ref{conj:malle} for odd $n \geq 3$ by generalizing the strategy in \cite{BV3}, using Wood's parametrization of $2$-torsion ideal classes in certain number fields by pairs of $n$-ary quadratic forms from \cite{melanie-2nn}.
-To state our main results, we first describe the families of number fields we study.
+The only proven cases of the above conjecture are when $n = 3$, due to Bhargava \cite{manjulcountquartic}.
+In this paper, we provide evidence toward {\em all} cases of Conjecture \ref{conj:malle} by computing the average size of the $2$-torsion subgroups of ideal class groups of certain infinite families of number fields of fixed odd degree $n$; even though we do not average over the family of all number fields of a given signature ordered by discriminant, the mean values coincide with \eqref{eq:avgvalue}, conditional on a certain tail estimate.
+Unconditionally, we prove that an infinite number of odd degree $n$ $S_n$-fields with signature $(r_1,r_2)$ have odd class number.
+We also compute the average size of the $2$-torsion subgroup of the {\em narrow} class groups of the same infinite families, which allows us to give analogues of the Cohen-Lenstra-Martinet-Malle heuristics predicting the asymptotic behavior of the narrow class groups in families of number fields of fixed odd degree and signature.

-For an integer $n \geq 3$, to a nonzero integral binary $n$-ic form $f \in \Sym_n(\Z^2)$, we may naturally associate the coordinate ring $R_f$ of the subscheme of ${\bP}^1_\Z$ cut out by $f$ (see Nakagawa \cite{nakagawa} and Wood \cite{rings}).
+In order to state our results more precisely, we first describe the families of number fields we study, which arise from families of integral binary $n$-ic forms.
+Given an integer $n \geq 3$, to a nonzero integral binary $n$-ic form $f \in \Sym_n(\Z^2)$, we may naturally associate the coordinate ring $R_f$ of the subscheme of ${\bP}^1_\Z$ cut out by $f$ (see Nakagawa \cite{nakagawa} and Wood \cite{rings}).
 Define the family $\mathfrak{R}_H$ to be the multiset of rings